 (4) Infection control;

 (5) Nutritional status;

 (7) Anemia management;

 (9) Patient satisfaction and grievance resolution.

-(B) The dialysis center shall designate an individual or individuals to be responsible for the quality assessment and performance improvement program.
-The designee or designees shall implement and report on activities and mechanisms for monitoring the quality of care, identify and resolve problems, and make suggestions for improving care.
-The designee or designees shall provide their reports to the governing board of the facility.
+(B) The dialysis center shall designate an individual or individuals to be responsible for the quality assessment and performance improvement program who shall be responsible for the following activities related to the quality of care and services provided by the dialysis center: